Unique in the world, dozens kilometers of galleries. A majestic site where to discover the ocher extraction work

-Visit the former "Bruoux ocher mines" open to the public.
+Visit the former "Bruoux ochre mines" open to the public

 A course of 650 meters has been built safely in this majestic site, combining natural and historical wealth.
 Impressive galleries, vaulted, lancet-shaped or even semicircular, up to 15 meters high form a genuine mineral cathedral: an immersion into the aesthetic world of ocher, that pays tribute to the work of the ocher miners, diggers of colours.